hdytarsn/namerator_frontend/README.md

 ## Notes

 Projects base configration (store/constants) set to deployed backend routes so you can play without local backend setup.
-Single player mode not okay right now so only multiplayer mode open in backend and front end.
+Single player mode in development right now so only multiplayer mode open in backend and frontend.
 You can sign up to play (no email confirmation) or predefined users:

-mail: atolye15@atolye15.com
+mail: userone@namerator.fun
-password: atolye15
+password: userone

-mail: kodluyoruz@kodluyoruz.com
+mail: usertwo@namerator.fun
-password: kodluyoruz
+password: usertwo

 ## Built With